truvisionaire/hello-world/README.md

 This repository is built step by step in the tutorial.

-This string wasadded from GitHub editor
+This string was added and corrected from GitHub editor